What Is Rhythm & Why Is It So Important

 Offbeat syncopated rhythms accent the notes between the strong and weak beats.
 Jazz and Disco tend to be syncopated with the two and four of a 4/4 bar accented instead of the one and two.
-In reggae, the offbeat guitar downstrokes known as ‘skank’ are important when producing the distinctive reggae sound such as ‘Jammin’ by Bob Marley.
+In reggae, the offbeat guitar downstrokes known as ‘skank’ are important when producing a distinctive reggae sound such as ‘Jammin’ by Bob Marley.

 Rhythm is about togetherness and feeling the music rather than just knowing how to read sheet music and notation.

-It’s really great to have a theoretical understanding of rhythm but the easiest way is to develop rhythmic sensibilities is to practice your instrument every day with a metronome, it helps you to keep in time so you don’t end up rushing.
+It’s really great to have a theoretical understanding of rhythm but the easiest way to develop rhythmic sensibilities is to practice your instrument every day with a metronome, it helps you to keep in time so you don’t end up rushing.

 If you are still finding it difficult don’t be afraid to step away from your instrument and clap it out, this will develop good musicianship.

 Other things you can do are have a jam session with others, as you hear what they are playing you can communicate with them through sound.
 This is a great way to develop your rhythmic sensibilities.
-When you can also establish a steady beat or pulse, include tapping your toes when you are playing.
+When you can also establish a steady beat or pulse, including tapping your toes when you are playing.

-Work on complex rhythms, count to four out loud to the beat.
+Work on complex rhythms, and count to four out loud to the beat.
 Once you’ve established a steady beat and your foot is still tapping, attempt to clap the attacks for the rhythm at the correct beats.

 Learning to move through rhythms is a step to gaining a good understanding of rhythm.
 A good example is swing jazz music which helped to develop a group of dances known as swing dance.